Engakuji Temple 円覚寺

-It is also popular among locals and travelers as a place to enjoy the deep red of the autumn maple leaves, and is frequently crowded in early December when the trees are in full flush.
+It is also popular among locals and travelers as a place to enjoy the deep red of the autumn maple leaves, and it is frequently crowded in early December when the trees are in full flush.

 Engakuji Temple is a one-minute walk from JR Kita Kamakura Station, one stop north of JR Kamakura Station on the JR Yokosuka Line.